projectcalico/calico/docs/CalicoSwarm.md

 ## Prerequisites
 To complete this demo, make sure you have the following prerequisites.
 - Four Linux servers (VMs or bare-metal) with Docker 1.4 or later installed.
 The servers should have IP connectivity to each other.

+## Installing Swarm on your cluster
+Our Docker Swarm will consist four nodes with the following roles:
-  - 1 client (to control the Swarm)
+  - 1 Swarm client (to control the Swarm)
   - 1 Swarm manager (to manage the Swarm nodes)
   - 2 Swarm nodes (to host our containers)

-## Installing Swarm on your cluster
-Our Docker Swarm will consist of 2 nodes and a Swarm manager.
-We will use the fourth server as the client to control our Swarm.
-We'll use the token-based discovery backend to configure our Swarm.

-First, let us create the token which will identify our swarm.
-To do this, run the following on your client node:
+We'll use the token based discovery backend, so let's first create the token which will identify our swarm.
+To do this, run the following on your client node.
+Note that docker commands may need to be run with root privaliges depending on your docker installation.
 ```
 docker pull swarm
 docker run --rm swarm create